scsmith/lightwaverf-sinatra/README.md

 Note: This should probably be using `POST` requests instead of `GET` requests but it's easier to create `GET` requests by just navigating with a browser for the purposes of demonstration.
 If you're going to use this for anything but messing about I'd recommend replacing the method.

+## Installation and Usage on the RaspberryPi

+### Installing Debian on the SD Card

+NOTE: You must find the disk you need to use first!
+This will install to `/dev/disk3` and **wipe all existing content**.

+    df -h
+    sudo diskutil unmount /dev/disk3s1
+    sudo dd bs=1m if=~/Downloads/2012-12-16-wheezy-raspbian.img of=/dev/rdisk3

+### Setup SSH

+The RaspberryPi will boot to a setup screen.
+Ensure that you enable SSH at this point.
+You may also wish to expand the filesystem at this point.

+### Deploying using Mina

+Included is a mina script that will SSH to the RaspberryPi and perform the setup and run the app at boot.

+Make sure that bundler is installed locally and run:

+    $ bundle exec mina setup

+Once this completes you will then need to deploy from the git repo:

+    $ bundle exec mina deploy

+This will use foreman to generate a boot script for the debian machine.
+You can configure a bunch of deployment steps in `config/deploy.rb`

 ## Contributing

 1. Fork it